Christian Values Enrichment Days

 Humanities visits

-Mosque and Synagogue visit:
+Mosque and Cathedral visit:

 AIM: To build faith bridges with other religious communities.